cyxoi1/payroll-project/README.md

 ## <a name="1"></a>Objectives

-We are going to get our feet wet by coding a complete console application that generates the salary slips of a small company.
+A complete console application that generates the salary slips of a small company.

 ## <a name="2"></a>Overview